squaredtechnologies/vizly-notebook/README.md

 yarn dev --port 5001
 ```

-# Using Thread with Ollama
+# Using Vizly Notebook with Ollama

 You can use [Ollama](https://github.com/ollama/ollama) for a fully offline AI experience.
 To begin, install and run vizly-notebook using the commands above.